-You can minimize a lot of control battles by allowing your teen to own their grades.
+You can minimize many control battles by allowing your teen to own their grades.
 Teens must be taught to view their own success or failure in school as belonging to them.
-Typically, the more responsible the teen, the less involved the parent - this structure allows for easy incentives and motivation for your teen to start doing better in class.
+Typically, the more responsible the teen, the less involved the parent – this structure allows for easy incentives and motivation for your teen to start doing better in class.

 Best to let our teens know we hope they graduate, but if they reach a point where school is unimportant to them, we will interpret that as they are ready for full-time employment in order for them to live with us, or they are ready to move out.

 The most common mistake with grades is to try and shove your high schooler all the way to graduation.
 They will likely fail in college or at their first job if you do this.
 No adult can push another adult into success!
-When we let our teens own their problems, it allows them to become more responsible and sets them up for success.
+Letting our teens own their problems allows them to become more responsible and sets them up for success.

-“I love you and want to provide all the stuff you enjoy around here - the food, heat, etc. is all because I do an above-average job at work.
-Since you're not doing above average in school I find myself getting resentful and I love you too much to let that continue.
-So, I’m wondering if it's time for you to make your own way in the world.
+“I love you and want to provide all the stuff you enjoy around here – the food, heat, etc. I can provide that because I do an above-average job at work.
+Since you’re not doing above average in school I find myself getting resentful and I love you too much to let that continue.
+So, I wonder if it’s time for you to make your own way.
 Or, if you choose to stay here, start working and pay for room and board.
 You know?
 I don’t want to have bad feelings about you.
-Why don’t we give it one last quarter? if you get a b in school, and I keep getting a b at work, were’ even.
+Why don’t we give it one last quarter?
+If you get a b in school, and I keep getting a b at work, were’ even.
 But if grades are still low, I’ll expect you to start getting a job and pay room and board within 3 weeks.
-You’re a great worker, you’d be great at McDonald's.
-Well, good luck - I hope you work this out."
+You’re a great worker, you’d be great at McDonald’s.
+Well, good luck – I hope you work this out.”